-Feral Cooks is a collaboration between Philip and Karl, two foodies who were introduced to each other by their respective wives while living in Japan.
+Feral Cooks was developed by Philip and Karl, two foodies who were introduced to each other by their wives while living in Japan.
 During their five years in the country, their appreciation of the culinary arts only magnified as they learned about Japanese cooking and the painstaking effort that chefs put into their art.

-The first thing they want their visitors to consider are the three tenets of good cooking:
+The first thing I’d want you to consider when making a recipe are the three tenets of good cooking:

-1) Always use the freshest ingredients available to you.
+1) Use the freshest ingredients available to you.